-The Namibian Stock Exchange's Board and management are responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Namibian Stock Exchange's Board and management are responsible for the preparation and fair presentation of the consolidated and separate financial statements in accordance with International Financial Reporting Standards, and for such internal control as the directors determine is necessary to enable the preparation of consolidated and separate financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated and separate financial statements, the directors are responsible for assessing the NSX's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate NSX or to cease operations, or have no realistic alternative but to do so.
+In preparing the consolidated and separate financial statements, the directors are responsible for assessing the NSX's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the NSX or to cease operations, or have no realistic alternative but to do so.